Sueca, Spain

-Sueca (/ca-valencia/; /es/) is a city in eastern Spain in the Valencian Community.
+/es/) is a town and municipality in eastern Spain in the Valencian Community.
 It is situated on the left bank of the river Xúquer.
 The town of Sueca is separated from the Mediterranean Sea 11 km to the east by the Serra de Cullera, though the municipality possesses 7 km of Mediterranean coastline.
 Some of the architecture shows Moorish roots—the flat roofs, view-turrets (miradors), and horseshoe arches—and the area has an irrigation system dating from Moorish times.
 Rice processing is the principal industry, though oranges are also exported.